 After You Graduate

 Roughly half of our program graduates find employment in industry, working as psychologists in public and private agencies, while the rest remain in academia, pursuing post-doctoral fellowships and tenure-track professorships.
 Of those students who have sought licensure in the past 10 years, 100% have attained it.
-See the Career and Alumni Information section of the Clinical Psychology website to learn what our alumni are doing now.

 To be eligible for graduate study, you must: